 Can you get botulism from fermented foods?

-You cannot get botulism from fermented foods because of the salt and the fact that fermentation creates lactic acid.
+You cannot get botulism from fermented foods, because of the salt and the fact that fermentation creates lactic acid.
 Even if a food starts out as a low acid food (like veggies), the fermentation process changes it to a high acid food.
 That keeps botulism at bay.
-Botulism is only an issue when you seal up a low acid food in a vacuum (anaerobic environment).
+Botulism is only an issue when you seal a low acid food in a vacuum (anaerobic environment).
 Low acid + anaerobic = botulism.
 You have neither of those factors with fermented food.

 About Theresa Loe

 A life-long canner, city homesteader and graduate of the Master Food Preserver Program, Theresa Loe is passionate about taking the garden full circle (from seed, to table, to pantry) and capturing that seasonal, fresh-picked flavor with style.
 She is an award-winning garden writer for television and print media and one of the founding producers of Growing A Greener World.
 Specializing in city homesteading, edible landscapes, school educational gardens and preserving the harvest, Theresa is all about gardening sustainably.